 • Himalayan honeysuckle

-Our team uses a mix of manual, chemical and aerial techniques to control infestations based on terrain, scale and risk.
-If you’ve spotted unwanted growth, get in touch early — fast action prevents costly spread.
+Our team of experienced plant pest exterminators uses a mix of manual, chemical and aerial techniques to control infestations based on terrain, scale and risk.
+If you’ve spotted unwanted growth, get in touch early as fast action prevents costly spread.

 Special Projects